psu-epl/psu-epl.github.com/Becoming-an-E.P.L.-Manager.md

    2. Any parts required
    3. User documentation
-1. Put together any lab kits or assist in any way in regards to preparation for the following
-1. term as directed by either the Maintenance director (role defined below) or Store director
+1. Put together any lab kits or assist in any way in regards to preparation for the following term as directed by either the Maintenance director or Store director.
-1. (role defined below).
 1. Must sign PSU volunteer paperwork
 1. Must attend 1 manager meeting a month (meetings are every other week).
-1. 2 hours a week throughout the term worked between open and close hours (currently 9
-1. AM to 7 PM).
+1. 2 hours a week throughout the term worked between open and close hours (currently 9 AM to 7 PM).
 Not required to volunteer during breaks.

 Here's how becoming a manager works: